 My Two Cents

-We’ve got a couple more items for you today...
+All right, we’ve got a couple of news items to cover for you today...

-Also, our own Release Dates & Artwork section, featuring all the latest Blu-ray, DVD, and 4K Ultra HD cover artwork and Amazon.com pre-order links.
-As always, a portion of anything you order from Amazon through our links goes to help support our work on The Bits and we do appreciate it.
+We’ve also updated our Release Dates & Artwork section here at The Bits with all the latest Blu-ray, DVD, and 4K Ultra HD Blu-ray cover artwork and Amazon.com pre-order links.
+As always, we appreciate it when shop Amazon through our links as it helps us a great deal in keeping the site going.
+So thank you!
 [Read on here...]

 All right, first up today we have two more Blu-ray reviews from Tim for you, including his thoughts on Warner Archive’s Doc Hollywood and also Dragonwyck from Twilight Time.
 Both are worth a look.
 And a little later today I’ll be back with my review of Sony’s The Dark Crystal on 4K Ultra HD (I’ll add the link here when it’s up).